Legacy-Edition-Minigames/LEMClientHelper/README.md

 LCH is a Fabric mod that enhances the experience on [Legacy Edition Minigames](https://www.legacyminigames.xyz) servers, by default it does not affect Singleplayer or non-LEM servers.

-This mod adds the following features:
+This mod adds the following features and options customizable through [Mod Menu](https://modrinth.com/mod/modmenu):

 ## Resource Preloader